-At the Center on Global Energy Policy, Gilliard serves as a member of the senior leadership team and leads efforts to showcase the Center’s expertise and engage journalists, elected officials, and thought leaders around the world’s most pressing energy issues.
+Artealia Gilliard is Director of Communications and Digital Media at the Center on Global Energy Policy at Columbia University SIPA.
+At the Center, she serves as a member of the senior leadership team and leads efforts to showcase the Center’s expertise and engage journalists, elected officials, and thought leaders around the world’s most pressing energy issues.

 Gilliard holds a Master of Science in Communications Management from the S.I.
 Newhouse School of Public Communications at Syracuse University and a Bachelor of Science in Communication from the University of Texas at San Antonio.